Trend Method

 Pattern Method

-This is a method of understanding the pattern of the graphs by analysing and comparing them and then conclude the result.
-This method consists of two parts: Pattern Analysis Pattern Comparison The best example to understand the Pattern Method is a Soak Test which helps to find out the memory leakage in the application.
-Soak … Read more
+This is a method of understanding the pattern of the graphs by analysing and comparing them and then concluding the result.
+This method consists of two parts: The best example to understand the Pattern Method is a Soak Test which helps to find out the memory leakage in the application.
+The soak test or Endurance … Read more

 Eliminate Method